 As we were progressing, the scenery started transforming dramatically.
 The fauna became thicker with grasslands – the grasses looked greener, and the banana trees looked tempting.
 For a particular timeframe, nothing was visible except trees.
 And then, the magnificent views of distant hills unveiled themselves.

-After about three hours of journey we arrived in the Sajek valley.
+After about three hours of the journey, we arrived in the Sajek valley.
 The name of the village was Ruilui para.
 Although the landscape was charming, I felt a tad disappointed to see the dotted hotels on both sides of the street.
-It’s kind of spoiled the authenticity of the place.
+It’s kind of spoiled by the authenticity of the place.
 I understood I am ten years too late for my liking.

-If you wish to stay in a great hotel in Sajek, you need to book ahead.
+If you wish to stay in a hotel with a great view in Sajek, you need to book ahead.
 You can’t book them online.
 You have to find contact number of the hotel, call them, pay through their prescribed channel to confirm the booking.

 The architects of the houses made the room of bamboo structure with a thatched ceiling.
 A bunch of bamboo made bases lifted the room high from the ground.
 I think they made it that way to protect the house from floods.